• Recipes

 • Cooked to the perfect doneness: Whether it’s rare or medium-well, you’re in control with this method.

-• Made for home cooks: No need for restaurant gear—just a good pan and a little confidence.
+• Made for home cooks: No special gear needed — just a good pan and a little confidence.

 🥩 Ingredients and Seasoning